 Meet Our Farmers

-This hand-labeled tray of seedlings shows the level of personal involvement our small farmers have with their plants and land.
-This Thyme Thuyanol is started in small batches and then is transferred to the fields when ready.
-Luc, one of our young French farmers, produces many of our rare essences, like the one you see pictured here.
-While he produces other, more commercially viable essences, he has a desire and a calling to preserve these incredibly powerful medicinal plants/essences, so that they are not lost.
-This kind of commitment to the medicinal purpose of essential oils…not just the beautiful fragrance they possess…is uncommon, and we honor Luc for his labor-intensive efforts to cultivate these little-known, rare plants that offer so much to us all.
+Luc, one of our young French farmers, produces some of our rarer essences, like Thyme Thuyanol.
+The picture of the hand-labeled tray of Thyme Thuyanol seedlings shown on our Wisdom of the Earth Difference page demonstrates the level of personal involvement our small farmers have with their plants and the land.
+The seedlings are started in small batches and then are transferred to the fields when ready.
+While Luc produces other, more commercially viable essences, he has a desire and a calling to preserve these rare, incredibly powerful medicinal plants/essences, so that they are not lost to humankind.
+This kind of commitment to the medicinal purpose of essential oils…not just the beautiful fragrance they possess…is uncommon, and we honor Luc for his labor-intensive efforts to cultivate these little-known, esoteric plant varieties that offer so much to us all.

 Michel and his wife are Native Americans from Canada.
 They produce many of our beautiful conifer essences, such as Spruce (White), and Fir (Balsam).
 He is Abenaki and she is Micmac-Pawnee.
 Michel is a sub-chief of their tribe and his wife is a medicine woman.
 I will never forget the time Barry and I visited them in Canada.
 The tribe was having a Pow Wow, and Michel had their leadership and elders officially recognize us and welcome us to their dances and their land.